nephio-project/docs/content/en/docs/guides/user-guides/usecase-user-guides/exercise-1-free5gc.md

 - A Regional cluster
 - Two Edge clusters
-- Repositories for each cluster, registered with Nephio, and with ConfigSync set up to pull from those repositories.
+- Repositories for each cluster, registered with Nephio, and with configsync set up to pull from those repositories.
 - Inter-cluster networking between those clusters
 - A complete free5GC deployment including: